lukaslehner/covid19policytrackers/index.md

 weeks following the implementation of far-reaching lockdowns across the globe has been impressive.
 To keep track of new sources, I have compiled a collection of currently over 100 policy trackers and datasets on the topic.
 The compilation is not meant to be exhaustive and I am grateful for general feedback you may have or suggestions on new sources.
 I am updating the tracker of trackers on a daily basis.
 Please email me at <lukas.lehner@spi.ox.ac.uk> or follow me on [Twitter](https://twitter.com/LukasLehner_) for updates.

-Sections 14. and 15. on surveys are edited by [Elias Naumann]().
-For suggestions, please email him at <>.
+Sections 14. and 15. on surveys are edited by [Elias Naumann](http://www.eliasnaumann.de/).
+For suggestions, please email him at <naumann@uni-mannheim.de>.

 This collection started initially as a [Twitter Thread](https://twitter.com/LukasLehner_/status/1243557931888578565) in